 After 1870, he abandoned the ‘Projects’ for river-scapes, thinly painted in ribbon-like brush-strokes and watercolour-like washes, where detail was subordinated to mood and mass.
 It was Leyland who in 1871 suggested the title ‘Nocturnes’ for such ‘moonlights’ as Nocturne: Blue and Silver – Chelsea (YMSM 103).

-In 1871 Whistler painted a deeply felt portrait of his mother, restrained in colour and severe in composition.
+In 1871 Whistler painted a tender portrait of his mother, restrained in colour and severe in composition.
 In 1872 this Arrangement in Grey and Black: Portrait of the Painter's Mother (YMSM 101) barely escaped rejection at the Royal Academy.
 It was the last painting he exhibited there, yet it entered the Musée du Luxembourg twenty years later and became one of the most famous of American portraits.
 Seeing it, the Scottish historian Thomas Carlyle agreed to pose for Arrangement in Grey and Black, No. 2: Portrait of Thomas Carlyle (YMSM 137), a powerful psychological study.
-It was the first of Whistler's paintings to enter a public collection, in Glasgow, Scotland.
+It was the first of Whistler’s paintings to enter a public collection, in Glasgow, Scotland.

 Whistler worked on a decorative scheme for Leyland’s London house at 49 Princes Gate from 1876-1877.
 The dining room was transformed into an all-embracing Harmony in Blue and Gold: The Peacock Room (YMSM 178) based on peacock motifs, but far exceeding the owner’s wishes.
 Leyland refused to pay more than half the 2000 guineas asked by Whistler, and the artist lost a patron.

 Cartoon of rich and poor Peacocks (M 584), The Hunterian, University of Glasgow, Birnie Philip Bequest, GLAHA 46071